 School screenings take place Monday, May 7 through Friday, May 11 as well as Mon, May 14.
 The venues are GPLT (Grande Prairie Live Theatre) and the DJC (Douglas J. Cardinal Theatre) at GPRC (Grande Prairie Regional College) – see Venues for details.
 If these screening times fill up, we will schedule other screenings.
 The packages are:

-- Critter Tales (Gr 1-3) – 7 short films (70 minutes) – this delightful package features animals, a pair of trams, and a pirate.
-Friendship is a theme in five of the films while growing up is a theme of one, and the ill effects of greed is humorously illustrated in the other.
+- Critter Tales (Gr 1-3) – 7 short films (70 minutes) – this delightful package features animals, a pair of trams, and magical rag dolls.
+Friendship, imagination, and growing up are the themes in these films from Europe, Australia, the United States, and Canada.
 Teachers are asked to discuss the films with their students when they return to class and to tally the votes as each student votes for their favorite.
-The votes from the Grade 1-3 and 4-6 packages will determine which films will screen in the School Favorites – Sprouts package on Saturday, May 12 as well as which film wins the Youth Audience Choice award.
+The votes from the Grade 1-3 and 4-6 packages will determine which films will screen in the School Favorites – Sprouts package on Saturday, May 12 and help determine which film wins the Youth Audience Choice award.
 There are several outcomes that meet curricular goals while also providing enrichment.
 While at the screening, students will practice attentive listening and viewing; and comprehend meaning from each of the short films.
 Through classroom discussion of the films, students can explore the ideas of others as they realize that other students have different favorites than they do; share their own reasons for choosing their favorites; and are encouraged to respect and support the opinions of others.
 The package is rated 5+.

 - Mon, May 7 @ 1:00pm – GPLT